tdebuche/Geometry/README.md

 This recovery is splitted in few parts :

-- TSVtoXML : convert the TSV files (modmaps) with module geometry in xml format (programms have been taken in a repository of Andrew Rose from Imperial College)
+- TSVtoXML : convert the TSV files (modmaps) with module geometry in xml format (programs have been taken in a repository of Andrew Rose from Imperial College)
-- Python_Geometry : convert the xml module geometry in json files
+- Python_Geometry : convert the xml module geometry in json files and create/record STCs
-- create_plots : create some plots to check some items
+- create_plots : create plots to check some items
-- plots : record the needed plots here
+- plots : store the plots if needed
 - src : gather geometry files (modmaps AND xml AND json files)

+In each folder, there is a README to present each program.

+The program "create_json_geometry" runs every program of this repository for the production of geometry files -

+This program has one argument which corrresponds to the geometry version.